WuraAderele/8-Weeks-SQL-Challenge/Case Study #5 - Data Mart/ReadMe.md

       FROM platform_sales
       GROUP BY calendar_year, month_number
       ORDER BY calendar_year, month_number;

+In this query, the MAX function is being used in a clever way to achieve conditional aggregation.
+Here's the purpose of MAX in this context:

+* Conditional selection: The MAX function is combined with a CASE statement to select the sales value for a specific platform (either 'Retail' or 'Shopify').
+* Null handling: For rows where the platform doesn't match the condition, the CASE statement returns NULL.
+The MAX function ignores NULL values.
+* Group-wise selection: When used with GROUP BY, MAX will return the non-NULL value (if any) for each group.

 * What is the percentage of sales by demographic for each year in the dataset?

+  WITH demog_yearly_sales AS(
+  SELECT
+  	calendar_year,
+   	demographic,
+    SUM(sales) AS yearly_sales
+    FROM clean_weekly_sales
+    GROUP BY calendar_year, demographic
+    ORDER BY calendar_year, demographic
+)

+SELECT
+	calendar_year,
+    ROUND(100 * MAX
+          (CASE
+            WHEN demographic = 'Couples' THEN yearly_sales END) / SUM(yearly_sales),2) AS couples,
+    ROUND(100 * MAX
+          (CASE
+            WHEN demographic = 'Families' THEN yearly_sales END) / SUM(yearly_sales),2) AS families,
+     ROUND(100 * MAX
+          (CASE
+            WHEN demographic = 'unknown' THEN yearly_sales END) / SUM(yearly_sales),2) AS unknown
+ FROM demog_yearly_sales
+ GROUP BY calendar_year
+ ORDER BY calendar_year;

 * Which age_band and demographic values contribute the most to Retail sales?

+SELECT
+	age_band,
+    demographic,
+    SUM(sales) AS total_sales
+FROM clean_weekly_sales
+WHERE platform = 'Retail'
+GROUP BY age_band, demographic
+ORDER BY total_sales DESC;

 * Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?

+    SELECT
+    	calendar_year,
+        platform,
+        AVG(avg_transaction) AS avg_txn
+    FROM clean_weekly_sales
+    GROUP BY calendar_year, platform
+    ORDER BY calendar_year, platform;

+### Before & After Analysis
+This technique is usually used when we inspect an important event and want to inspect the impact before and after a certain point in time.

+Taking the *week_date* value of *2020-06-15* as the baseline week where the Data Mart sustainable packaging changes came into effect.

+We would include all *week_date* values for *2020-06-15* as the start of the period after the change and the previous week_date values would be before.

+Using this analysis approach - answer the following questions:

+* What is the total sales for the 4 weeks before and after 2020-06-15?
+What is the growth or reduction rate in actual values and percentage of sales?
+* What about the entire 12 weeks before and after?
+* How do the sale metrics for these 2 periods before and after compare with the previous years in 2018 and 2019?